-Topics: Operational Performance Management (OPM), Human Capital, Business Analytics, Business Collaboration, Accounting, Business Performance Management (BPM), Financial Performance Management (FPM), Predictive Analytics
+Topics: Predictive Analytics, Office of Finance, Operational Performance Management (OPM), Human Capital, Business Analytics, Business Collaboration, Business Performance Management (BPM), Financial Performance Management (FPM)

 IBM’s Vision user conference brings together customers who use its software for financial and sales performance management (FPM and SPM, respectively) as well as governance, risk management and compliance (GRC).
 Analytics is a technology that can enhance each of these activities.
 The recent conference and many of its sessions highlighted IBM’s growing emphasis on making more sophisticated analytics easier to use by – and therefore more useful to – general business users and their organizations.
 The shift is important because the IT industry has spent a quarter of a century trying to make enterprise reporting (that is, descriptive analytics) suitable for an average individual to use with limited training.
 Today the market for reporting, dashboards and performance management software is saturated and largely a commodity, so the software industry – and IBM in particular – is turning its attention to the next frontier: predictive and prescriptive analytics.
 Prescriptive analytics holds particular promise for IBM’s analytics portfolio.

-Topics: Big Data, Planning, forecasting, Operational Performance Management (OPM), Budgeting, Human Capital, Analytics, Business Analytics, Cloud Computing, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Predictive Analytics, prescriptive analytics
+Topics: Big Data, Planning, Predictive Analytics, Operational Performance Management (OPM), Budgeting, Human Capital, Analytics, Business Analytics, Cloud Computing, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM)